Joseph Thurman Pearson Jr.: Personal

 On October 7, 1902, Pearson married Emily Fetter, also from Germantown.
-The couple moved into the house where he had grown up, which they occupied until the end of World War I. They had seven children together: Ruth, Joseph III, Emilie, Julian, twins Virginia and Jane, and Justin.
+The couple moved into the house in which he had grown up, that they occupied until the end of World War I. They had seven children together: Ruth, Joseph III, Emilie, Julian, twins Virginia and Jane, and Justin.

 In 1918, Pearson purchased the Silas Yerkes property along the Pennypack Creek, in Huntingdon Valley, Montgomery County, Pennsylvania.
 He restored its 1790s manor house, and converted its 1797 stone barn into a studio.
 (Note: Certificate No. 24 - 1440 Creek Road, Huntingdon Valley: "This manor house was constructed in the 1790s by Silas Yerkes as part of his farm complex at the corner of Huntingdon and Creek Roads.
 Yerkes sold the property to George Shelmire and it became part of the Shelmire Mills complex of the late 1700s to mid-1800s.
 The entire Shelmire complex was sold to artist Joseph Pearson Jr. in 1918, and he renovated this house for his own use.
 He also renovated the 1797 barn structure (Certificate No. 21) on the property for an art studio, and the area became known as Pearson's Corner.
 This home is considered to be a fine example of 'Colonial Revival' style architecture.")
 "After his move to Huntingdon Valley, in 1918, Pearson reduced his artistic output, probably spending more of his time restoring and renovating the stone buildings and landscaping the property to his liking."

 Emily Fetter Pearson died suddenly in 1947.
 Pearson married family friend and fellow artist Alice Kent Stoddard, in Thomaston, Maine, on May 28, 1948.
 Stoddard painted multiple portraits of Pearson, who died less than three years later.

 Legacy

-The Pennsylvania Academy of the Fine Arts hosted a memorial exhibition of Pearson's work in early 1952.
+The Pennsylvania Academy of the Fine Arts mounted a memorial exhibition of Pearson's work in early 1952.

 Among Pearson's PAFA students were Ross Eugene Braught, William James Dow, Edith Emerson, Anne Goodell Lathrop, Arthur Meltzer, and Cesare A. Ricciardi.

-At the invitation of one of Pearson's grandchildren, art dealer Roy Wood Jr. visited the studio in 1996, 45 years after the artist's death.
-Wood catalogued the paintings and drawings he found there, most of which had never been exhibited.
-A number of these rediscovered works were featured in the Woodmere Art Museum's 2001 retrospective exhibition: Joseph Thurman Pearson, Jr.: A Painter in the Grand Manner.
+At the invitation of one of Pearson's grandchildren, art dealer Roy Wood Jr. visited his studio in 1996, forty-five years after the artist's death.
+Wood catalogued the paintings and drawings there, most of which had never been exhibited.
+A number of these rediscovered works became part of the Woodmere Art Museum's 2001 retrospective exhibition: Joseph Thurman Pearson, Jr.: A Painter in the Grand Manner.